discord-py-ui/discord-ui/README.md

     ## **Added**
     - `discord_ui.ext`
-    > A module with usefull tools and decorators to use
+    > A module with usefull tools and decorators to use [more information](https://discord-ui.readthedocs.io/en/unstable/ext.html)
     - `slash.alias`
     > You can use aliases for commands now
     - BaseCommand